 In fact, Sicily is so close to Calabria that you can easily see it when you walk in Reggio Calabria.
 You can also see Mount Etna in the distance as well as Messina.
 If you are only going for the day to Messina, you can take the ferry or the hydrofoil.

 If you need to get trains from Messina station, it is better to go with the hydrofoil.
 It stops right outside.

 There is a self service bar/restaurant right opposite the Blu Jet hydrofoil ticket office.
 There may be times when you have to wait for the next hydrofoil.
 You will find plenty of bars and restaurants near the port.
 You will also see large cruise ships full of excited cruise passengers peering down from the main deck.

 Messina is the 3rd largest city in Sicily after Palermo and Catania and one of the most important port centres in the Mediterranean.
-Cruise ships arrive every day, cargo ships filled with citrus fruits ready to be shipped to the North of Italy and other countries depart.
+Cruise ships arrive every day.
+Cargo ships full of citrus fruits ready to be shipped to the North of Italy and other countries.
 Tourists coming off ferries and hydrofoils from all parts of Sicily including the Aeolian islands, Milazzo and Ustica.
 It is a very busy port centre.

 What to see in Messina

-There are many old churches and small squares scattered around Messina which you can visit.
+There are many old churches and small squares in Messina which you can visit.
 Messina has a pretty seafront with a long promenade facing the port area shaded by trees.
-There is a wonderful shopping street called Viale San Martino where you will find plenty of shops and eateries.
+There is a shopping street Viale San Martino where you will find plenty of shops and eateries.

 One place not to miss in Messina is the lake.
 We went to Lake Ganzirri by car, but it can be reached also by bus or taxi.
 It is not far from the port of Messina.
 It is about 11 km from the port.
 When you come out of the port area, you go onto Viale della Libertà and follow the panoramic road SP43 for Lake Ganzirri.